bkclerke/MyUmbDocs/Components-Library/Development-Guidelines.md

 # Development Guidelines

-Please read the [Component Library Explained](Component-Library-Explained.md) prior to following the Development Guidelines to get an overview of how the component library is intended to work.

 ## Document Types

-Make sure to add the Document Type Alias for each page that requires the Page Components Folder to the code in the /App_Code/PageComponents.cs file.
+Make sure to add the Document Type Alias for each page that requires the Page Components Folder to the code in the `~/App_Code/PageComponents.cs` file.
 This will auto generate the Page Components Folder for new pages.

 ## Page Component Permissions